Roxanne Perez: NXT (2022–2025)

 In March 2022, it was reported that Gonzalez had signed a contract with WWE's developmental brand NXT and changed her ring name to Roxanne Perez.
 Perez made her WWE debut on the April 15 episode of NXT Level Up where she defeated Sloane Jacobs.
 She made her first NXT appearance on April 19, defeating Jacy Jayne.
 In May and June, Perez participated in the 2022 NXT Women's Breakout Tournament, and won by defeating Tiffany Stratton in the finals and earned a contract for a championship opportunity for a title of her choosing.
 At The Great American Bash, Perez and Cora Jade defeated Toxic Attraction (Gigi Dolin and Jayne) to become NXT Women's Tag Team Champions.
 The next week, Perez cashed in her guaranteed title shot on Mandy Rose for the NXT Women's Championship in a title match, yet Jade turned on her and cost Perez's championship opportunity.
 The following episode, Jade threw her championship belt in the garbage; as a result, the following week the tag title was eventually vacated.
 This change led into a match between Jade and Perez at Heatwave where Jade was victorious, and a weapons wild match at Halloween Havoc that Perez won.

-In December 2022, Perez won the inaugural Iron Survivor Challenge at Deadline. and three days later, defeated Mandy Rose to win the NXT Women's Championship.
+In December 2022, Perez won the inaugural Iron Survivor Challenge at Deadline.
+Three days later, she defeated Mandy Rose to win the NXT Women's Championship.
 In January 2023, Perez entered her first Royal Rumble match at the titular event.
 At Vengeance Day, Perez retained the title against Dolin and Jayne in a triple threat match.
 She then defended her title against Meiko Satomura at Roadblock.
 At Stand & Deliver, she lost the title to Indi Hartwell in a ladder match involving Dolin, Zoey Stark, Stratton, and Lyra Valkyria, ending her reign at 109 days.
 Perez failed to regain the title at Spring Breakin'.